project-jue/jue/docs/dan_world/DAN_15_Starter_Agents.md

-Good.
-This is the right place to start, because the **starter agent set implicitly defines what kind of mind is even possible**.
-If you get this wrong, everything downstream becomes either brittle or theatrical.
+This is the right place to start, as the **starter agent set implicitly defines what kind of mind is possible**.
+If this is incorrect, everything downstream becomes either brittle or theatrical.

-I’ll give you a **minimal but sufficient starter set**, explain *why each agent exists*, what it is allowed to do, what it must never do, and what pathologies it prevents.
+The approach is to provide a **minimal but sufficient starter set**, explaining why each agent exists, what it is allowed to do, what it must never do, and what pathologies it prevents.
 This is written so LLM engineers can implement agents mechanically without inventing philosophy on the fly.

 I am deliberately **not** optimizing for cleverness or completeness.
 This is about *cognitive stability first*.